Masters in Public Health Programs (MPH)

 Do I need work experience for MPH degree applications?

-A few schools may require at least one year full-time work experience related to public health and most schools don’t specify this requirement in their admissions.
-However, it’s recommended applicants should have at least some internship or volunteer experiences prior to MPH applications.
+A few schools may require at least one year full-time work experience related to public health and most schools may not specify this requirement for admissions.
+However, it’s recommended that applicants have at least some internship or volunteer experiences prior to MPH applications.
 These experiences may give them a better understanding of public health and help them articulate their career goals in their applications.

 Is an MPH worth it?